HTBalazs/nauticle/README.md

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
 The results can be visualized in Paraview v5.2.0 or later.

+# Future version #
+The next Nauticle version will be released in Q1 2018.
+The most important features and bug-fixes:
+- Fix the bug of particle interaction switch for SPH with variable smoothing length (commit:5f46690).
+- Domains will support different cell sizes in different directions.
+- Implementation of matrix-logarithm function ("logm").
+- Implementation of eigen-system calculation (eigenvectors and eigenvalues).
+- Extension of position field for symmetric boundary condiations.

 # License #
 The Nauticle code is open-source and freely distributable under the terms of GNU Lesser General Public License v3: